Lucy Over Lancashire

 The ‘vocalist’ of the track is Lucy, a ‘spryte of the air’ who is possessing the grooves of the vinyl record itself.
 Above and amidst 16 minutes of righteous dub reggae and Lancastrian-tinged post-punk, Lucy tells of how she is damned to endlessly repeat Satanic stories about the English county of Lancashire that she has been told by the evil and shadowy figure of ‘Alan’.

-The track was originally commissioned by Touchstones, Rochdale. and first broadcast on 18th November 2006 on the Radio Lancashire programme On the Wire, whose longstanding commitment to dub reggae provided one of the inspirations for the piece.
-The original red vinyl 12″ was released by SueMi Records, Berlin, in 2007.
+The track was first broadcast on 18th November 2006 on the Radio Lancashire programme On the Wire, whose longstanding commitment to dub reggae provided one of the inspirations for the piece.
+The original red vinyl 12″ was released by SueMi Records, Berlin, in April 2007.
 It notably reached the top 5 of the Dandelion Radio Festive Fifty of that year and received enthusiastic support from Huw Stephens (Radio 1), Marc Riley (6 Music) and Steve Barker (Radio Lancashire) amongst others.
 A CD re-issue on Owd Scrat Records came out in 2014, and a CD remastered version in 2017.
+Originally commissioned by Touchstones, Rochdale.

 Buy via Owd Scrat Records.